AMERICAN RABBIT HOUND ASSOCIATION

 1.

-run 1 hour.
-In the remaining rounds of competition, the hounds must run a
+hounds must run 1 hour.
+In the remaining rounds of competition, the hounds

 2.

-is left.
-The winner of this cast shall be declared winner with the remaining
+to 5 hounds is left.
+The winner of this cast shall be declared winner with

 3.

-of the final casts, places vacated due to disqualification shall not be
+the running of the final casts, places vacated due to disqualification shall

 EXAMPLE: The event has attracted 35 hounds.
 The Master of Hounds elects